 1 VLT, Silicone Membrane Press, 96" x 48" x 15"

-Chandler Ahrens, assistant professor, for a lighting installation at the technology business incubator T-REX.
+- A spring 2015 undergraduate studio led by assistant professor Chandler Ahrens that designed and built AMP, a lighting installation at the technology business incubator T-REX.

-Jason Butz and Lavender Tessmer, lecturers, for an installation at the Contemporary Art Museum St. Louis.
+- A spring 2015 graduate studio led by lecturers Jason Butz and Lavender Tessmer that designed and built ACCUMULUS, an installation at the Contemporary Art Museum St. Louis.

 Sung Ho Kim, associate professor and design principal of Axi: Ome LLC, St. Louis.